realA10001986/Flux-Capacitor/README.md

 - [Home Assistant](#home-assistant--mqtt) (MQTT 3.1.1) support
 - Built-in installer for default audio files in addition to OTA firmware updates

+## Power supply

+Since the bright LEDs of the FC draw considerable power, it is recommended to use a short cable with large wire diameters (min AWG16) between the power supply and the FC, and to drive the FC at 12V-20V (as opposed to 5V).
+A long/thin cable, due to its resistance, might cause under-voltage and therefore problems like LEDs behaving erratically or even crashes of the FC's CPU.

 ## Installation

 There are different alternative ways to install this firmware: